Unraveling Open Quantum Dynamics with Time-Dependent Variational Monte Carlo

 Finally, in Fig.~\ref{fig:transverse}, we focus on $N=100$ and investigate the impact of transverse magnetic field in the dissipative LITF model, a system for which there is no analytical solution, to our knowledge.
 It has been argued that inclusion of a transverse field provides spin-squeezing even in the stationary state, in the OAT case~\cite{Lee_DissipativetransversefieldIsing_2013}, and, in our simulations with $\alpha=1$, we observe that there is a noticeable impact also close to the minimum of $\xi^2$ during a quench, depending on the sign of $h$. $h>0$ proves to be advantageous, while $h<0$ reduces spin-squeezing generation.
 One can find a heuristic explanation of this effect by considering the tilted OAT Hamiltonian $-(J N/2) \hat{M}_z^2 -h N \hat{M}_x$.
 Looking at the $yz$ plane tangent to the initial state in a Bloch sphere representation, the quadratic term generates a squeezed spin distribution along the $z=-y$ axis, while the dissipation term translates it to the lower hemisphere, thereby enhancing the effective rotation towards positive $y$.
 A transverse field with $h<0$ rotates the squeezed distribution towards the equator, preventing further squeezing, while $h>0$ brings the distribution closer to alignment with the $z$ axis, dynamically allowing the quadratic term to have a greater effect.

 \textit{Conclusions} --- We have shown an efficient and scalable time-dependent variational Monte Carlo method to simulate the Lindblad dynamics of many-body open quantum systems.
-Our approach leverages the unraveling of the master equation into stochastic Schr\"{o}dinger trajectories within a compact yet expressive variational manifold, exemplified here by different ansatz\"e.
+Our approach leverages the unraveling of the master equation into stochastic Schr\"{o}dinger trajectories within a compact yet expressive variational manifold, exemplified here by different ans\"{a}tze.

 We have focused on a one-dimensional long-range model which is highly non-trivial and relevant to experiments, considering the case without a transverse magnetic field, for benchmarking purposes, and the transverse field case, to demonstrate the flexibility of the method.
 Remarkably, our approach can scale to hundreds of particles, owing to its natural parallelizability, and is well suited to integration into existing codebases.
+It can access not only the stationary state, but the full open quantum dynamics, which is important for modeling quantum technologies.
 Our method can be applied to more complex models in higher dimensions, where tensor network approaches are not guaranteed to be accurate in general.
-Other relevant research directions are the extension to dissipative systems in the continuum, like ultracold gases and liquids, and to quantum optics systems such as cavity-coupled atoms.
-Suitable sampling will also give access to mixed initial states, such as thermal ones~\cite{GonzalezLazo_Finitetemperaturecriticalbehavior_2021}\cite{Ranabhat_Thermalizationlongrange_2024}.
+Other relevant research directions are the extension to dissipative systems in the continuum, like ultracold gases and liquids, to quantum optics systems such as cavity-coupled atoms, and to the study of defect formation in quenches~\cite{Li_ProbingCriticalBehavior_2023}.
+Suitable sampling will also give access to mixed initial states, such as thermal ones~\cite{GonzalezLazo_Finitetemperaturecriticalbehavior_2021,Ranabhat_Thermalizationlongrange_2024}.
 Our solution to the dynamics of nonlinear trajectories will also provide a route to model dissipative systems under continuous measurement~\cite{Albarelli_pedagogicalintroductioncontinuously_2024,Caprotti_Analysisspinsqueezinggeneration_2024}.

-Data to reproduce the figures in this paper are available online (Ref.~\cite{apostoli_zenodo}).
+The data that support the findings of this article are openly available~\cite{apostoli_zenodo}.